Potty training guru Amanda Jenner pinpoints her five key signs that your child is ready to give it a go.

 What Next?

-When you have checked your child is showing the signs of readiness I am a great believer in getting them involved with the whole process.
-Take them to choose their own potty and favourite character pants really makes the whole adventure engaging and exciting.
+Once you have checked your child is showing the signs of readiness, I am a great believer in getting them involved with the whole process.
+Take them to choose their own potty and favourite character pants to make the whole adventure engaging and exciting.

 Reward System

-Every child loves to feel special and to please Mummy and Daddy - especially when it comes to potty training - as they often know this is a big-girl or big-boy challenge.
-Using rewards is a great way to encourage your child to sit on the potty or the toilet, this can be reward chart and stickers or even a magical star box.
+Most children love to feel special and to please their parents - especially when it comes to potty training - as they often know this is a big-girl or big-boy challenge.
+Using rewards can be a great way to encourage your child to sit on the potty or the toilet.
+Nothing too extravagant, something simple such as a reward chart and stickers or even a magical star box is perfect.

 Getting everyone involved once you start and keeping it consistent is so important, so do speak to your childcare setting or any other carers to ensure you all stick to the same routine.